viejo27/goFullStackActivity/README.md

 ## Back-End

-You can clone or download this code and executing `node server` or `nodemon server` in the command line.
+You need to clone or download this code, enter the folder an run `npm install`, then execute `node server` or `nodemon server` in the command line.

 You need to have `npm` installed.